Author: Tosh Lubek Published: 5th September 2018

 Tension Rod Room Divider Kit: These kits are good at breaking up reflected sound in a home video studio.
 Not only can they help deaden reverb in a room, but they can easily be table down and stored between shoots.
 If required, you could also these room dividers as a backdrop.

-These kits are available from Amazon and the extendable tension bar will hold in place without the need for screws or other wall fixings.
+These kits are availableOpens in a new tab. from Amazon and the extendable tension bar will hold in place without the need for screws or other wall fixings.
 The kits are available for various room sizes, for instance, the XX-Large kit spans rooms 10ft to 12ft 6in.

 Final thoughts